afsalthaj/marpitt-presentations/README.md

 npm install @marp-team/marpit --save
 ```

-To include your markdown, open marpit.js in this project, and you will know the rest.
+**To include your markdown, open marpit.js in this project**, and you will know the rest.
 Add your contents, and do `npm start`